 Personalized search results are more accurate and relevant to the particular user, allowing them to find the information they need immediately.
 Overall, the experience for the user is better.
 That can lead to higher conversion rates, longer visit durations, lower bounce rates, and improved brand reputation.

 As an example: If someone buys an iPhone on your retail website, with personalization, you can suggest accessories fitting to the model they chose.
-Not only did they find what they were looking for faster but the results are also relevant to the model they bought.
+Not only did they find what they were looking for faster, but the results were also relevant to the model they bought.

-Personalization can be used implicitly by boosting the ranking of certain results or explicitly i.e. adjusting the UI stating “Because you watched” (see example below).
+Personalization can be used implicitly by boosting the ranking of certain results or explicitly i.e. adjusting the UI to state “Because you watched” (see example below).

 In general, there are two main ways to personalize search results.
 The user can affect the results with their own choices and browsing history or they get results offered based on their profile automatically.

 Going back to our Netflix example, you might choose certain styles of movies to search through (comedy, romance, horror, thriller, etc.).
 This will affect what content will be shown to you in the future.
 If you search for comedies, more comedies will appear in the results.

 But some of the content will also be offered based on your profile.
 If your location is Sweden, Netflix will suggest some of the top ten most-watched series in Sweden that week.